-KEY TAKEAWAY
+KEY FACTS

-Railroads adhere to rigorous federal and state regulations regarding hazardous substance transportation and emergency response, as well as their own emergency response plans.
+Railroads adhere to rigorous federal and state regulations regarding hazardous substance transportation and emergency response.
+They also follow their own emergency response plans.
 Six main federal statutory frameworks regulate hazardous substances and cleanups (shown below), along with various state regulations.
-Railroads follow comprehensive emergency response plans developed with regulators, state emergency management agencies, the National Response Center, safety experts and more.

 - The Clean Water Act: The principal law governing pollution control and water quality of the nation’s waterways.
 The object of the Clean Water Act is to restore and maintain the chemical, physical, and biological integrity of U.S. waters.